Apply for Admission

 Congratulations on being accepted into the #RangerFamily!
 Share your acceptance excitement on social media by posting a photo of yourself with your acceptance letter while using the hashtag #NWOSUsaidYES

 1. Send your final transcript to the Registrar’s Office, 709 Oklahoma Blvd., Alva, OK 73717.

 2. Fill out the online Scholarship Application before May 15th (best if returned by March 31) to apply for academic and participation scholarships.

 4. Pay $100.00 deposit.
 Payment can be mailed to Business Office, 709 Oklahoma Blvd., Alva, OK 73717 or call them at (580) 327-8534 to pay with a credit card.
-(Dorm deposits and application fees are the only things you can pay for by phone or in person with a credit card in the Business Office.)
+(Dorm deposits are the only things you can pay for by phone or in person with a credit card in the Business Office.)

-** Room applications will not be considered complete, and room assignments will not be made until providing your application, the Meningitis form and deposit **
+** Housing applications will not be considered complete, and room assignments will not be made until providing your application, the Meningitis form and deposit **

 When Can I Enroll?

 Your first chance to enroll is in April at Freshman Connection, a day created just for you!
 Your parents are welcome to tag along because we have a special time devoted to them as well.
 Please register by clicking the link provided.